jgoerzen/lorapipe/doc/lorapipe.1.md

    some corner cases where this is not possible.
 The details will be logged with **lorapipe**'s logging facility, and are therefore only visible if **--debug** is also used.

+**--pack**
+:  Attempt to pack as many bytes into each transmitted frame as possible.
+Ordinarily, the **pipe** and **kiss** commands attempt -- though do not guarantee -- to preserve original framing from the operating system.
+With **--pack**, instead the effort is made to absolutely minimize the number of transmitted frames by putting as much data as possible into each.

 **-V**, **--version**
 :  Display the version number of **lorapipe**.